Mughal painting: Artists

-The Persian master artists Abd al-Samad and Mir Sayyid Ali, who had accompanied Humayun to India in the 16th century, were in charge of the imperial atelier during the formative stages of Mughal painting.
+The Persian master artists Abd al-Samad, Mir Musavvir and his son, Mir Sayyid Ali, and Dust Muhammad who had accompanied Humayun to India in the 16th century, were in charge of the imperial atelier during the formative stages of Mughal painting.
+These Persian artists were masters of their craft, and had contributed to previous commissions like the Shahnameh of Shah Tahmasp.
+Dust Muhammad, who was a disciple of Kamāl ud-Dīn Behzād, had also worked in the compiling of Bahram Mirza Album and illustrations of the Cartier Hafiz.

 Many artists worked on large commissions, the majority of them apparently Hindu, to judge by the names recorded.
+Women artists were also a part of the Mughal atelier, and contributed to commissions, like in the Gulshan Album (Muraqqa'-e Gulshan), which included the work of at least three women artists.
+Artists like Sahifa Banu drew portraits and copies of compositions by Kamāl ud-Dīn Behzād and Sultan ‘Ali al-Mashhadi, while others like Ruqaya Banu, Nuri Nadira Bano & Nini, made copies of European engravings and prints in their own style.
 Mughal painting generally involved a group of artists, one (generally the most senior) to decide and outline the composition, the second to actually paint, and perhaps a third who specialized in portraiture, executing individual faces.

 This was especially the case with the large historical book projects that dominated production during Akbar's reign, the Tutinama, Baburnama, Hamzanama, Razmnama, and Akbarnama.
 For manuscripts of Persian poetry there was a different way of working, with the best masters apparently expected to produce exquisitely finished miniatures all or largely their own work.
-An influence on the evolution of style during Akbar's reign was Kesu Das, who understood and developed "European techniques of rendering space and volume".
+An influence on the evolution of style during Akbar's reign was Keshav Das, who understood and developed "European techniques of rendering space and volume".

 Conveniently for modern scholars, Akbar liked to see the names of the artists written below each miniature.
 Analysis of manuscripts shows that individual miniatures were assigned to many painters.
 For example, the incomplete Razmnama in the British Library contains 24 miniatures, with 21 different names, though this may be an especially large number.

-Other important painters under Akbar and Jahangir were:
+Important painters under Akbar and Jahangir were: